You're already subscribed!

-Also called Ermitage, Marsanne is associated with the great northern Côtes du Rhône wines, where it enjoys warm, stony and not very fertile soils.
+Also called Ermitage, Marsanne is associated with the great northern Rhône wines, where it enjoys warm, stony and not very fertile soils.
 Introduced to the Valais region of Switzerland during the 19th century, it has contributed to the revival of Swiss wines, delicate and subtle, often combined with Roussanne.
-It is found throughout the world in the composition of Australian wines, Spanish wines, and Californian wines.
-In addition to its dry white wines, it is vinified as a sweet sweet white wine under the appellation Ermitage Marsanne Grains Nobles and Vendanges Tardives (Switzerland), but also as a sparkling wine in Saint Péray.
+It is found throughout the world in the composition of Australian, Spanish and Californian wines.
+In addition to its dry white wines, it is vinified as a sweet white wine under the appellation Ermitage Marsanne Grains Nobles and Vendanges Tardives (Switzerland), but also as a sparkling wine in Saint Péray.
 This rustic grape variety produces excellent gastronomic wines.

 - Australia